Bob McDowall: Biography

 McDowall was born on 15 September 1939, the son of dairy scientist Frederick Henry McDowall and entomologist Grace Edith Wall.

 He attended Palmerston North Boys' High School and went on to study for a BSc at Victoria University in 1958.
-Despite only receiving a C pass in Zoology, he was accepted into the graduate program where he completed an MSc thesis on the biology of the redfin bully.
+Despite only receiving a C pass in Zoology, he was accepted into the graduate programme where he completed an MSc thesis on the biology of the redfin bully.

-In 1963 he joined the Fisheries Division of the Marine Department of the Department of Scientific and Industrial Research.
+In 1963, he joined the Fisheries Division of the Marine Department of the Department of Scientific and Industrial Research.
 At that time, the main laboratories of the Marine Department were housed on the ground floor of the old Wellington City morgue – which McDowall described as an "unhappy and "exceedingly primitive' place with inadequate power and heating.

 McDowall's dissatisfaction at the Fisheries Division reached Barry Fell, formerly a professor at Victoria University and then working at the Museum of Comparative Zoology at Harvard University.
 Fell encouraged McDowall to apply to Harvard and supported his entry.
 Conveniently, McDowall was then awarded a National Research Fellowship with the condition that he study overseas.
-He left New Zealand on a small cargo ship with an "entry permit to the United States and Harvard, a good scholarship, an extensive fish collection and a wife of 10 days."
+He left New Zealand on a small cargo ship with an "entry permit to the United States and Harvard, a good scholarship, an extensive fish collection and a wife of 10 days".
 There he studied the taxonomy of the galaxiid fishes.
 His PhD thesis on the systematics and phylogeny of the New Zealand whitebait was praised as one of the best submitted at the time.

 He returned to New Zealand and the Fisheries Division in 1968, where he was supposed to be working on the diet of trout.
 Quietly, he resumed his galaxiid studies, focusing on the ecology of the whitebait species.
 In 1978 he moved to Christchurch to run the expanding Christchurch freshwater fisheries laboratory, and was promoted to Assistant Director (Freshwater) in 1983.
 In this role he managed 60 staff around New Zealand, which restricted his research opportunities.
 Nevertheless, he continued to work on the biology and biogeography of native fishes.

 He was made a Fellow of the Royal Society of New Zealand in 1984, as his father had been in 1962.

 During his scientific career, McDowall wrote 14 books, as well as 230 papers in 66 different journals.
 His last book, Ikawai: freshwater fishes in Māori culture and economy, was published in October 2011 following his death on 20 February 2011.
 He was posthumously awarded the Le Cren Medal by the Fisheries Society of the British Isles in 2011.

 Galaxias mcdowalli (McDowall's galaxias) was named after him "for his long and valuable contribution to galaxioid systematics".